andrastantos/brew/docs/cpu/types.rst

 A vector type is said to be compatible with a scalar type using the following rules:

 * A fixed point vector type is compatible with INT32
-* A floating point vector type is compatible with FP32
+* A floating point vector type is compatible with FP32 and FP64

 Every type is compatible with itself.